 What is Lysol?

 Lysol is an FDA-approved brand of household disinfectant that, according to the official website, is able to kill over 99.9% of any illness-causing bacteria or viruses on hard, non-porous surfaces in the home.
 You can purchase Lysol in several different forms, including disposable wipes, cleaning solutions, air fresheners, and aerosol sprays.
 The Lysol disinfecting aerosol spray is currently considered one of the most effective means of killing bacteria and viruses, and is widely used across North America.

 Lysol kills bacteria, viruses and other harmful germs by attacking the microorganisms and disrupting the protein processes that go on in and outside of the microorganisms’ cells.
 The active ingredient used in most Lysol products is benzalkonium chloride.
 In addition, some Lysol products contain peroxide, a substance known to kill bacteria, and many products also use different forms of ammonium chloride, such as alkyl dimethyl benzyl ammonium chloride.

-Moreover, the Lysol disinfecting aerosol spray has the further advantage of being able to target MRSA spores whether they have already settled on surfaces or are still contaminating the air.
+Moreover, the Lysol disinfecting aerosol spray has the further advantage of being able to target MRSA bacteria whether they have already settled on surfaces or are still contaminating the air.
 It is also recommended that you leave the Lysol to stand and settle on a surface for ten minutes in order to allow the product to work at its maximum potential.

 Remember that it is always easier to prevent an illness than to treat it.
 This is especially true when it comes to MRSA infections, which are not easily cured due to its resistance to antibiotics (Why MRSA is Resistant to Antibiotics?).
-Lysol is your first stop when it comes to prevention, and can provide you with that extra bit of reassurance that you have killed all the MRSA spores in your household that could harm you and your family.
+Lysol is your first stop when it comes to prevention, and can provide you with that extra bit of reassurance that you have killed all the MRSA bacteria in your household that could harm you and your family.